shibatch/nofreelunch/CODE_OF_CONDUCT.md

 tolerated.
 In addition, companies can decide the budget for their contribution to OSS projects on their own discretion.
-This would mean, at first glance, that companies could continue to free-ride without worrying about the guidlines by silently continuing to use the software without having their employees participate in the project.
+This would mean, at first glance, that companies could continue to free-ride without worrying about the guidelines by silently continuing to use the software without having their employees participate in the project.
 However, for companies that use OSS extensively, not being involved in the projects at all would cause various practical